LdBeth/sqush/README.md

 # SQUSH

-This TECOC's `squ.tes` macro which removes comments and extra space in TECO macro source code to improve speed, adapted for TECO-64.
+This TECOC's `squ.tes` macro which removes comments and extra space in TECO macro source code to improve speed, adapted for TECO-64 and makes some use of the extended features.
 Original author and license are unknown.

 SQUSH sub-squish into `^U` macros, and uses non-printable ASCII characters whenever possible, which TECO-64's builtin squisher `EM`